 Depart home and arrive this evening to Peru's capital city, Lima.
-Clear customs and walk a short distance to check-in at the Wyndham Costa del Sol Hotel adjacent to the International Terminal.
+Clear customs and walk a short distance on your own to check-in at the hotel adjacent to the International Terminal.
 Meals are on your own today.
+Costa del Sol Lima Airport Hotel by Wyndham - 1 night